Concatenated Coding for the AWGN Channel with Noisy Feedback: The Inner Code: Linear Feedback Coding

 \section{The Inner Code: Linear Feedback Coding}

 As stated above, the focus of this section is to design a length $N$ inner code that maximizes received SNR.
 Since we have the availability of feedback for the inner code (see Fig. \ref{concode}) and it is a main focus of the paper, we will utilize feedback side-information at the inner code encoder.
-With this setup, it is possible to employ linear feedback encoding - the advantages of which were described in the Section I. To begin, the focus is now narrowed to only the inner code encoder/decoder pair; hence, we will only be considered with sending and receiving one codeword of the inner code (i.e., $[s_{1}(c_{i}),s_{2}(c_{i}),\ldots,s_{N}(c_{i})]$).
-This corresponds to looking at channel uses $k = ((i-1)N + 1),\ldots,(i)N$.
+With this setup, it is possible to employ linear feedback encoding - the advantages of which were described in the Section I. To begin, the focus is now narrowed to only the inner code encoder/decoder pair; hence, we will only be concerned with sending and receiving one codeword of the inner code (i.e., $[s_{1}(c_{i}),s_{2}(c_{i}),\ldots,s_{N}(c_{i})]$).
+This corresponds to looking at channel uses $k = ((i-1)N + 1),\ldots,iN$.
 For simplicity, we study the case when $i = 1$.
 To begin, the notion of general linear feedback coding is introduced.
-Because of the focus of this section and to ease with reference, we to refer to the inner code encoder as the transmitter and the decoder as a receiver.
+Because of the focus of this section on the inner code and to ease with reference, we to refer to the inner code encoder as the transmitter and the inner code decoder as the receiver.